-- (a) By written agreement between the Employer and practitioner, a practitioner may be paid 80% of their normal pay under this Agreement and or any replacement agreement over a 5 year period.
+- (a) By written agreement between the employer and practitioner, a practitioner may be paid 80% of their normal pay under this Agreement and or any replacement agreement over a 5 year period.
 The fifth year shall then be taken as leave with pay with the accrued pay annualised over the year.
 The fifth year shall be treated as continuous service.
-The leave may not be accrued unless the Employer agrees. - (b) In deciding whether to support a particular request for this arrangement, the Employer shall take into account factors such as operational requirements.
+The leave may not be accrued unless the employer agrees. - (b) In deciding whether to support a particular request for this arrangement, the employer shall take into account factors such as operational requirements.
 To satisfy operational requirements, the number of practitioners allowed to work under this arrangement may be restricted at any one time and/or the timing of the arrangements may need to be staggered. - (c) A practitioner may withdraw from this arrangement in writing.
-They would then receive a lump sum equal to the accrued credit, paid at a time agreed between the Employer and practitioner but not more than 3 months from the time of the practitioner's withdrawal from the arrangement. - (d) Any paid leave taken during the first four years of the arrangements shall be paid at 80% of the practitioner's normal salary. - (e) It is the responsibility of the practitioner to investigate and/or address the impact of any of the arrangements under this sub clause on their superannuation or taxation. - (9) The rates and allowances prescribed in this clause shall be paid pro rata fortnightly. - (10) Subject to sub-clause (10)(b), where this Agreement provides for a payment at an hourly rate, the hourly rate is established by dividing the prescribed ordinary salary by 52.1666 and dividing the product by 40. - (b) The parties shall agree in writing to the preservation of hourly rates, prescribed under the previous Industrial Agreement for certain penalties and allowances paid at hourly rates, for the purposes of ensuring no disadvantage arises as result of the introduction of the 40 hour divisor. - (c) These rates may be reviewed by the parties in the event that employment practices change.
-This may include consideration of piece rates.
+They would then receive a lump sum equal to the accrued credit, paid at a time agreed between the employer and practitioner but not more than 3 months from the time of the practitioner's withdrawal from the arrangement. - (d) Any paid leave taken during the first four years of the arrangements shall be paid at 80% of the practitioner's normal salary. - (e) It is the responsibility of the practitioner to investigate and/or address the impact of any of the arrangements under this sub clause on their superannuation or taxation. - (7) The rates and allowances prescribed in this clause shall be paid pro rata fortnightly. - (8) In the case of senior practitioners, where this Agreement provides for a payment at an hourly rate, the hourly rate is established by dividing the prescribed ordinary salary by 52.1666 and dividing the product by 40.